 To maintain good academic standing as a full-time student, students must complete at least 12 academic credits per semester.
 Physical education and some other courses do not count as academic credits.
 See this list of courses that do not count as academic or degree credit.

 - Overhours: All students in good standing with the College may enroll in a maximum of 22 credits.
 Students who are on a warning or probationary status from the previous term may only enroll in a maximum of 18 credits.
-In order to facilitate a successful transition to undergraduate study, it is recommended that entering first-year students take no more than 18 credits in their first term.
 If, for compelling personal or academic reasons, students who seek to be overhours and enroll in more than 18 or 22 total credits, must submit a petition to the college for approval.
 Students who fail to receive college approval for overhours may count only 18 or 22 credits toward the degree for that semester.

 Please note that requests for enrolling in more than 22 credits will only be approved in cases of extenuating circumstances (i.e. for a senior who requires the credits in order to graduate on time).